insuhan/insuhan.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 ## About Me
-I am a postdoc in the Department of Electrical Engineering at Yale University, working with Prof. [Amin Karbasi].
+I am a postdoctoral research fellow in the Department of Electrical Engineering at Yale University, working with Prof. [Amin Karbasi].
 Previously, I obtained my Ph.D. degree in the School of Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST), where I am advised by [Jinwoo Shin].
 I recieved an M.S. in Electrical engineering and a B.S. in Electrical Engineering and Mathematics (minored) from KAIST.
 My research interests focus on approximate algorithm design and analysis for large-scale machine learning and its applications.
+In 2019, I was fortunate to be a recipient of [Microsoft Research Asia Fellowship 2019].

-Here is my [CV].
+Here is my [CV] (Last update: Sep 2022).

 <br/>
 ## Contact